RESEARCH AND ADVOCACY FOR SUSTAINABLE DEVELOPMENT

 Administrative Lead

-Mrs Dumbuya is an educator and professional teacher with a Teacher’s Certificate, a Higher Teacher’s Certificate (Primary), and a Bachelor of Education in Business Studies, Economics, and Accounting.
+Mrs Dumbuya is an administrator and professional teacher with a Teacher’s Certificate, a Higher Teacher’s Certificate (Primary), and a Bachelor of Education in Business Studies, Economics, and Accounting.
 She has interests in training and human capacity development, community-based administration, finance, and development.

 Ibrahim Alhaji Jalloh